digital-skills-for-researchers/example-python-project/README.md

 ## Running the Program

-This project contains a Python script which processes an individual file, and also a set of Jupyter Notebooks pages which help explain some of the data processing.
+This project contains a Python script which processes all CSV files in a given folder, and also a set of Jupyter Notebooks pages which help explain some of the data processing.

+The output of the program is a chart image which displays the time series data from each CSV file as a different colour line.

 ### Processing the Sample Data